mamertmg/OnlineShop/README.md

 # Online Shop

 ## Description
-This is a complete online shop
+This is a complete online shop done in the Udemy's course '100 days of code' from Academind.

 ## Stack
 - NodeJS backend